grafana/grafana/docs/sources/getting-started/getting-started-elasticsearch.md

 | `Time field name` | The name of the field that identiefies the timestamp of your documents.    | `@timestamp`           |
 | `Version`         | The Elasticsearch version you are running.                                 | `7.0+`                 |

-Once you click **Save & Test** the following message will appear, confirming that Grafana is able to communicate with your Elasticsearch instance:
+Click **Save & Test**.
+The following message opens, confirming that Grafana is able to communicate with your Elasticsearch instance:

 ![Elasticsearch confirmation message](/img/docs/getting-started/elasticsearch/confirmation-7-4.png)

-## Step 4.
+## Step 3.
 Create your first Elasticsearch backed dashboard

 1. In the Grafana side menu, hover your cursor over the **Create** (plus) icon and then click **Dashboard**.
 1. Click the **Add new panel** button.